akkinenirajesh/gradle-ecgine-plugin/README.md

 Run below command to deploy your package in ecgine repository
 > gradle ecgineDeploy

+This task needs below properties in gradle.properties file.

 Property | Description
 -------- | -----------
 ecgine.name| Name of the package